-A statutory notice is a formal notice, served by us, which states the non-compliance or a risk of non-compliance or addresses negative environmental impacts.
+A statutory notice is a formal notice, served by us, which arises from non-compliance or negative environmental impacts or a risk of either.
+It sets out the steps needed to bring the recipient back into compliance or address any negative environmental impacts.
 It will inform the recipient what they need to do and failure to comply with these steps is an offence in most cases.